mui/material-ui/docs/data/base/getting-started/overview/overview.md

 It includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.

-With MUI Base, you can rapidly build on top of our foundational components using any styling solution you choose—no need to override any default style engines or settings.
+With MUI Base, you can rapidly build on top of our foundational components using any styling solution you choose—no need to override any default style engine or theme.

 :::info
 **Note:** _as of Q2 2022, Base is currently still in alpha._